 - Use linoleic high oils or linoleic high moisturisers

 A noted and proposed contributor to the development of acne is a changed sebum biology.
 The sebum of acne prone individuals has been noted as fatty acid deficient.
 Sebum is a complex mixture of ingredients including squalene, wax esters, cholesterol esters, free cholesterol, and triglycerides.
-Sebum composition rather than sebum amount is proposed as a primary driver in the formation of acne.
+Sebum composition rather than sebum amount is proposed as a primary driver in the formation of acne12.

 Linoleic acid is an essential fatty acid the body is unable to self-synthesise.
 Dermatological studies show this omega fatty acid plays a vital role in signalling the normal desquamation of skin and therefore helping to re-adjust hyperkeratinisation.